What might follow-up actions look like?

 Many community ACEs initiatives launch a community site e.g. Facebook.
 Since initiative participants come from different organisations or represent themselves, they need a central place to communicate.

 It's important to note that no one organisation owns or controls the community ACEs initiative; it is collaborative and includes professionals AND individuals representing themselves or associations or advocacy groups, such as youth organisations or a refugee community.
 Each entity needs to proceed at its own pace, instead of a pace set by a "lead" organisation.
-Also, if one organisation is seen as the lead, there may be a perception that the initiative is focused only on that one population or sector within the community or leaves out individuals in favor of organisations.
+Also, if one organisation is seen as the lead, there may be a perception that the initiative is focused only on that one population or sector within the community or leaves out individuals in favour of organisations.

 Mission, vision, slogans, goals.
 At some point, steering committee members and/or other community ACEs champions need to develop a strategic plan to present to the larger community for input and feedback and final integration.
 Successful communities launch ACEs science education activities while doing strategic planning.
 Some communities that decided to focus on a strategic plan only have seen their ACEs initiative stall for up to a year, and people disengaged.
 Many initiatives that have done strategic plans and other activities at the same time attract ongoing interest and engage more people.